-Medieval treasures, legends, rarities, death, church and the world of the rich… Such themes will welcome visitors in the newly opened exhibition “LITHUANIAN ART 14th – 19th centuries“ on the 13th of December, 5 pm.
+Medieval treasures, legends, rarities, death, church and the world of the rich… Such themes will welcome visitors in the newly opened exhibition “LITHUANIAN ART 14th – 19th centuries“.

 This exhibition presents examples of the development of visual and decorative arts in Lithuania over 600 years

 This exhibit presents earliest examples: treasures of coins and jewellery; tiles and plates excavated in Kaunas; the oldest known Lithuanian sculpture – “The Žygaičiai Lion”; rare books including the privilege of land and population granted to the Bishop of Samogitia and the Capitula by Vytautas the Great; the painting “Memento Mori” which is complemented by the extremely rare sculpture “Time allegory” used in monasteries.

 Lithuania’s cultural heritage suffered over the centuries due to political and historical events hence the importance of these remaining items.

 This exhibit presents examples of ecclesiatical art: Gothic Madonnas.
 Gothic sculpture appeared in Lithuania after 1387, date of the state’s official Christianization and was initially executed by sculptors from the Czech Republic, Poland, Livonia, Prussia, and Germany.
 Inspired by the work of foreign artists, local sculptors also began to produce works.

 This exhibit provides glimpses into the life of the nobility: elements of interiors and apparel; works of art.